 Health Resources & Services Administration

 Child Death Review (CDR) is a process where multidisciplinary teams at the community or state level review the circumstances around child deaths to better understand why children die and to identify ways to prevent future deaths.
-The Child Death Review Case Reporting System (CRS) is a standardized case reporting tool available to states through the National Center for Fatality Review and Prevention.
-Forty-five (45) states now use the CRS to enter data from CDR and Fetal-Infant Mortality Review done by state and local teams.
+The National Fatality Review Case Reporting System (CRS) is a standardized case reporting tool available to states through the National Center for Fatality Review and Prevention.
+Forty-five (45) states use CRS to enter data from CDR and Fetal-Infant Mortality Review done by state and local teams.
 These include deaths due to natural causes as well as unintentional and intentional injury, including deaths related to substance use.

 HHS Section | Table of Contents

 The National Transportation Safety Board (NTSB) Transportation Disaster Assistance (TDA) Division coordinates Federal government resources to support local and State governments, disaster relief organizations, and transportation carriers to address concerns of survivors, families, and friends following a transportation accident investigated by the NTSB.
 The TDA Division serves as the primary resource for survivors, families, and friends regarding NTSB investigations.
 TDA Specialists provide information regarding the NTSB investigative process, and to the maximum extent practicable, updates on the status of existing investigations.
 TDA Specialists can also assist survivors, families, and friends with accessing available family assistance resources through appropriate organizations.
 Following certain air carrier and passenger rail accidents, the NTSB will coordinate federal resources to support the medicolegal jurisdiction's victim recovery and identification efforts.